transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

-<strong>Charlie Shrem:</strong>  You know, I'm really envious of people that are coming to bitcoin space now because it's so much easier to buy and sell bitcoin.
+<strong>Charlie Shrem:</strong>  You know, I'm really envious of people that are coming to bitcoin space now because it's so much easier to <a href="/dollars-to-bitcoin/">
+buy and sell bitcoin</a>.
 There are so many more reputable companies that are not scams.
 There are, you know, amazing OTC markets.
 There are a lot of different, no matter where you are in the world, from Morocco to Monaco to Russia.
 You could probably get bitcoin within one day at a very, very reasonable rate.

 </p><p>